 “Tact is the ability to tell someone to go to hell in such a way that they look forward to the trip.” — Winston Churchill

 Nevertheless, I get it that one occasionally chooses to use a profane term for the sake of emphasis.
 One might argue the strategic use of a “colorful” term can get the point across in ways no common speak could.
 But as a manner of speaking, even occasionally, obscene or foul language hardly seems appropriate.
-I personally believe it is annoying, juvenile, and intellectually immature.
+I personally believe the incessant use of profanity is annoying, juvenile, and intellectually immature.
 And, yes, that belief applies to me, because I’ve certainly been guilty of this peccadillo.
 I say this because of Paul’s instruction to the Ephesians and to us.
-Let’s look a bit more closely at his meaning.
+Let’s look a bit more closely.

 First, Louw and Nida’s excellent resource, Greek-English Lexicon of the New Testament: Based on Semantic Domains, has some insights on the use of the term “unwholesome” (Greek “σαπρός”), when they write: